TEAS Test Version V

 Other Information about the Test

-- The TEAS Test Version V is the latest version of the test and is more difficult than the previous versions.
+- Version V is the latest version of the test and is more difficult than the previous ones.

 - Testing centers are available in all the 50 states of the United States, thereby enabling students from any part of the country to take up the test. www.atitesting.com contains all the information about the various test centers.

-- The fee for the TEAS Test Version V varies from one testing center to another.
+- The fee varies from one testing center to another.
 It is suggested that you visit the particular college website for the specific details.

 - It is also advised that you book your test seat at the earliest as they fill up fast.